quki3/scala/README.md

 ## CHALLENGES
 1. 1/
-   -  A/  with this <a href="https://docs.scala-lang.org/getting-started/sbt-track/getting-started-with-scala-and-sbt-on-the-command-line.html" >documentation</a> create a "Hello, word" project
+   -  A/  with this <a href="https://docs.scala-lang.org/getting-started/sbt-track/getting-started-with-scala-and-sbt-on-the-command-line.html" >documentation</a> create a "Hello, word" project.
+   -  B/
+   -  C/
+   -  D/
+2. 2/
+3. 3/